Zylvian/Google-Sheet-Grading-Test/README.md

 Install:

 `$ pip install py_googlesheets_grading`
-This will also install gsheets and its dependencies, notably httplib2 and oauth2client, as required dependencies.
+This will also install gsheets and its dependencies, notably gsheets (httplib2 and oauth2client), as required dependencies.

 ## Quickstart